adambonneruk/transpose-dsv/README.md

 # transpose-dsv (in Python) ![](icon/design/16.png)
 CLI-based transposing of delimiter-separated values (including .csv/comma-separated values).
-Written in Python using Python X.Y.X and VS Code
+Written in Python using Python 3.8.5 and VS Code

 ## Background
 In May 2016, I was working with some rather large extract files that typically had many columns (more than 10k) but only a few rows (typicially less than 5000).
 Opening these files in Excel was impossible as it hit the column limit (~16,384).
 Therefore I developed this script to "Transpose" the columns and rows in the following manner: